Competition

 How does the competition work?

-- 26 September: 2nd round (public final) – concerto for harpsichord and string ensemble (12–20 minutes)
+• 26 September – Alter Konzertsaal of the mdw: 2nd round (public final) – concerto for harpsichord and string ensemble (12–20 minutes)

 Is attendance mandatory?

-Yes. for all rounds to which one is invited, as well as for the prizewinners’ concert in the event of an award.
+Yes.
+Attendance is required for all rounds to which the participant is invited, as well as for the prizewinners’ concert in the event of an award.

 What must be submitted for the application?